perldude/perldude/README.md

 * I am a terrible note-taker.
 Perhaps it is a skill I will develop someday but it's not today.
 I hear something and then I start thinking about it instead of writing the note.
 It's bad.
 * Maybe I'm not such a terrible note-taker.
 I tried note-taking where it was a higher-level meeting rather than something more technical (where I would definitely be thinking about what I was hearing) and I was taking notes just fine.
 Who knows, maybe doing more of this type of note-taking will eventually let me grow into a decent overall note-taker.
 Someday.
 Not today.

+#### Original New Employee Blurb

+From May 2021:

+> Michael was born in Tampa, Florida but his parents moved shortly thereafter so, to his eternal shame, he is the only one amongst his siblings not a native Californian.
+He grew up in towns in the San Joaquin Valley, finally settling in the agricultural community of Madera.
+He went to college at UC Santa Barbara then spent the next 30+ years in Southern California (L.A. to most of you).
+Highlights from his time there include marriage, twins, divorce, working on Disney animated movies for nine years, triathlons then cycling, and working for way too many companies.
+In 2018 he was diagnosed with colon cancer, which meant he and his second wife (who he met for the first time at their 30-year high school reunion) ended up back in the town they grew up in: Madera.
+All better now, he enjoys cycling, gardening, movies and music, and even cooking.

 ### Career goals

 My most recent career goal was to manage people.